Saint Augustine High School (Laredo, Texas): History

 St. Augustine was founded by the Oblates and the Sisters of Divine Providence in 1927.
 It was named in honor of Aurelius Augustinus (also known as Augustine of Hippo or Saint Augustine), one of the most important figures in the development of Western Christianity.
 The original St. Augustine campus was located in downtown in San Agustin Historical District in Laredo, Texas.
 During the mid-1970s the school was relocated.
 Through 1999 the school was under the control of the Roman Catholic Diocese of Corpus Christi.
 In 2000 the Roman Catholic Diocese of Laredo was established and the control of the school transferred to it.
 St. Augustine School is accredited by the Texas Catholic Conference Education Department.

 Community

-There are 300 students enrolled with a class size of approximately 100/class and a student/ teacher ratio of 22:1; The Class of 2011 included 98 seniors, half of whom graduated "DAP", as per the Distinguished Achievement Plan, the highest graduation plan, of the state of Texas.
-The grading scale is as follows - 90-100: A; 80-89: B; 70-79: C; 69- below: F (failing).
+There are 300 students enrolled with a class size of approximately 100/class and a student/ teacher ratio of 22:1.

 Curriculum

-St. Augustine High School, a college preparatory institution, bases its curriculum on the State of Texas' Distinguished Achievement Plan (DAP) with the following courses:
+St. Augustine High School, a college preparatory institution, bases its curriculum on the State of Texas' Distinguished Achievement Plan (DAP).